SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ## Phase 1: Core Infrastructure

-You are implementing the foundational core infrastructure for a new data transformation library called XJX.
+You are implementing the foundational core infrastructure for a new data transformation library called xjfn.
 This is a **greenfield implementation** emphasizing **simplicity and consistency**.

 **Your Task:**
 Implement the core infrastructure components that provide the semantic foundation for the entire framework: